rulewis/journey-optimizer.en/help/using/configuration/manage-suppression-list.md

 >[!CAUTION]
 >
 >Permissions to view, export and manage the suppression list are restricted to [Journey Administrators](../administration/ootb-product-profiles.md#journey-administrator).
-Learn more on managing the permissions assigned to users in the [Access control overview](../administration/permissions-overview.md) section.
+Learn more on managing [!DNL Journey Optimizer] users' access rights in [this section](../administration/permissions-overview.md).

 <!--![](../assets/suppression-list-link.png)